Treehouse Festival

 Yes, children and families are very welcome.
 In fact, there are forest school style workshops available for children of various ages which take place each morning.

-How much do Workshops and Materials cost?
+How much do workshops and materials cost?

 These are all included in the ticket price.
 You could spend an hour learning to thatch or spin wool, or you could get really into it and spend the whole week there.
 The choice is yours!
 There’ll be materials and equipment on sale at Root and Branch (our shop and resource centre) so that you can carry on your new found passion at home.